vikashsingh123382/Peer-to-peer-architecture-implementation-to-transfer-the-file-between-machines/README.md

 Instruction to run file

-1.Open 6 terminal and locate each file
+1.Open 6 terminal and locate each file.

 2.store file in fileowner which is to be transfered